elastic/elasticsearch-net/new_docs/contents/nest/core/index.markdown

 **Note**
-For asynchronous commands there's a special connection setting which automatically semaphores threaded communication to ES for you:
+For asynchronous commands there's a special connection setting which automatically semaphores threaded communication to Elasticsearch for you:

 	var elasticSettings = new ConnectionSettings("127.0.0.1.", 9200)
 							  .SetDefaultIndex("mpdreamz")
 							  .SetMaximumAsyncConnections(20);

-this ensures that at most there are 20 asynchronous connections to ES others are enqueued until a slot is available.
+This ensures that at most there are 20 asynchronous connections to Elasticsearch.
+All others are enqueued until a slot is available.

 ## Aditional parameters